solo-io/workshops/istio-day2/1-understand-istio/08-debugging-config.md

 # Lab 8 :: Debugging Istio configuration

 The service mesh contains proxies that are on the request path between services.
 When anomalies are detected, it's typically because of a misconfiguration.
-In this lab, we explore tools to troubleshoot misconfiguration and turn different knobs to tell us more information about where to look.
+In this lab, we explore tools to troubleshoot misconfiguration and get a better understanding of how to debug Istio.

 ## istioctl analyze